On the Wasserstein Geodesic Principal Component Analysis of probability measures: Geodesic PCA for Gaussian distributions

 \subsection{Implementation of GPCA for Gaussian distributions}

-As described in Section~\ref{sec:GPCA_gaussian}, the first and second components of geodesic PCA are respectively found by solving the minimization problems \eqref{eq:1st_gaussian} and \eqref{eq:2nd_gaussian}.
+As described in Section~\ref{sec:GPCA_gaussian}, the first and second components of geodesic PCA are respectively found by solving the minimization problems in \eqref{eq:1st_gaussian} and \eqref{eq:2nd_gaussian}.
 The geodesic components are given by

 where $A_1\in GL_d$ and $X_1\in\hor_{A_1}$ are minimizers of \eqref{eq:1st_gaussian}, and $A_2\in GL_d$ and $X_2\in\hor_{A_2}$ minimizers of \eqref{eq:2nd_gaussian}.
 The matrix $\pi(A_2)$ is the crossing point through which all geodesic components intersect, see Figure~\ref{fig:second_comp}.
-The higher order components are found in a analogous way: for the $k$-th component, we search for a horizontal segment $t\mapsto A_k+tX_k$ where $A_k$ belongs to the fiber over the intersection point (we parametrize it w.r.t. the previous position in the fiber, i.e. $A_k=A_{k-1}R_{k-1}$ for a certain $R_{k-1}\in SO_d$) and the horizontal velocity vector $X_k$ is orthogonal to the lifts of the velocity vectors of the previous component.
+The higher order components are found in a analogous way: for the $k$-th component, we search for a horizontal segment $t\mapsto A_k+tX_k$ where $A_k$ is set to the previous position in the fiber, $A_k = A_{k-1}$ (which implies that the horizontal segments parameterizing the geodesics in $\mathrm{GL}_d$ intersect at the same point) and the horizontal velocity vector $X_k$ is orthogonal to the lifts of the velocity vectors of the previous component.
 Thus, the $k$-th component, $k\geq 3$, solves: